yeuai/botscript/README.md

 A flow must start with a `~` line, that defines the the task name, the first word used to determine an entity which found when human answer the question list.

-A flow contains lines started with symbol `-` to guide human answers the quiz and contains lines `+` help the bot captures the information.
+A flow contains lines started with symbol `-` to guide human answers the quiz and may contains lines `+` help the bot captures the information.
+If flow does not contains `+`, after responded the flow ends.

 A flow can referenced by an other.